cta-observatory/protopipe/docs/install/index.rst

   For both types of installation the use of `mamba <https://github.com/mamba-org/mamba#readme>`__ might provide improved speed during the creation of the `conda` environment.

-In both cases, if you want to perform a full analysis, will need some computational power in order to produce enough data files for model and performance estimation.
+In both cases, if you want to perform a full analysis, you will need some computational power in order to produce enough data files for model and performance estimation.
 This can be accomplished through the use of a GRID environment.